sderosiaux/golb/pages/2015-03-01-perfmatters/index.md

 This is particularly true for animations.

 http://www.html5rocks.com/en/tutorials/speed/animations/

-## :hover and scrolling

-`:hover` effects can cause awful slowdowns in the middle of a scrollable page.

-If the user scrolls using its mousewheel on top of those elements, they will trigger their `:hover` state at the same time the scrolling is occurring.
-If the `:hover` effect is to add some shadow, that will kill the fps and we'll have jank.

-A solution is to add a `class` on the container when it's scrolling, and configure the `:hover` rule of the elements inside to not be trigger if it's active: `:not(.scrolling) div:hover`.

-## CSS classes on body

-We should consider not adding add classes on `body` or on a top tag if that only affect an item deep in the DOM.
-This could cause a full repainting from the parent that will be propagated to all its children.
-We should always try to target the element or a nearest parent.

 ## Avoid Layout Trashing

 When we need to read some positions or sizes from the DOM, like `.offsetTop`, `.offsetWidth`, we must not alternate them with writes on the DOM, like `element.style.width = width`.